mmu-dermatology-research/CoFiDA/README.md

 </p>

 ## Dataset
-This work was evaluated on eight public skin lesion datasets.
+This work was evaluated on eight public skin lesion datasets for binary classification between melanoma and other lesions.

 * MILK10K dermoscopic
 * MILK10K clinical